-Oluremi C. Onabanjo is a curator and scholar of photography and the Arts of Africa.
-She works at The Museum of Modern Art (MoMA), as an Associate Curator in the Department of Photography.
-The former Director of Exhibitions and Collections for The Walther Collection, Onabanjo has organized exhibitions across Africa, Europe, and North America, and managed one of the most significant private collections of photography in the world.
-Onabanjo was a member of the curatorial team for the 8th Triennial of Photography Hamburg (2022).
-She lectures internationally on photography and curatorial practice, and her writing appears in Aperture, The New Yorker, The PhotoBook Review, Tate Etc., as well as publications by The Art Institute of Chicago, The Museum of Modern Art, the RISD Museum, and the Studio Museum in Harlem, amongst others.
+Previously, Onabanjo worked as Director of Exhibitions and Collections of The Walther Collection and served on the curatorial team of the 8th Triennial of Photography Hamburg (2022).
+She lectures internationally on photography and curatorial practice, and her writing appears in Aperture, The New Yorker, Revista ZUM, Tate Etc., as well as publications by The Art Institute of Chicago, RISD Museum, and The Studio Museum in Harlem, amongst others.

 A 2020 Andy Warhol Foundation Arts Writers Grantee, Onabanjo is the editor of Marilyn Nance: Last Day in Lagos (2022) and author of Ming Smith: Invisible Man, Somewhere, Everywhere (2023).
 She is a PhD Candidate in the Department of Art History and Archaeology at Columbia University, and holds an MSc in Visual, Material, and Museum Anthropology from Oxford University.

 Image: © S*an D. Henry-Smith, Berlin, 2021.